jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 same pitch.
 The pitch can vary among frames in a clip, and it can differ from the width of the clip. [todo add link]

-| The scan line will be padded to a multiple of 8 (if necessary) due to
+| The scan line will be padded to a multiple of 8 or 16 (classic Avisynth)
-  speed reasons, so the pitch will always be a multiple of 8.
-Image processing is expensive, so SIMD instructions are used to speed tasks
+  or even 64 bytes (Avisynth+) due to speed reasons, so the pitch will always be a multiple of that (e.g. mod64).
+Image processing is expensive, so SIMD instructions are used to speed tasks up:
-  up:

-| SSE uses 128 bit = 16 byte registers, so 8 YUY2 pixels can be processed
+| SSE uses 128 bit = 16 byte registers, so 16 byte-pixels (4 floats) can be processed
   the same time.

-| AVX uses 256 bit = 32 byte registers, so 16 YUY2 pixels can be
+| AVX uses 256 bit = 32 byte registers, so 32 byte-pixels (8 floats) can be
+  processed the same time.

+| AVX512 uses 512 bit = 64 byte registers, so 64 byte-pixels (16 floats) can be
   processed the same time.

 NOTE that the pitch can change anytime, so in most use cases you must